tedlee21/TheraPet/README.md

 ## User Stories

-- As a user, I want to be able to set my name, age and Birthday to my profile
+- As a user, I want to be able to set my name and balance to my profile
 - As a user, I want to be able to select the type of pet I want
 - As a user, I want to be able to name my pet
 - As a user, I want to be able to navigate between menus of what I want to do with my pet
+- As a user, I want to be able to receive daily allowance to add to my balance
+- As a user, I want to be able to buy food for my pet and store it in my inventory (multiple Xs to Y)
 - As a user, I want to be able to play with my pet
-- As a user, I want to be able to feed my pet
+- As a user, I want to be able to feed my pet food from my inventory
-- As a user, I want to be able to clean my pet's waste
 - As a user, I want to be able to view feedback messages based on my actions
 - As a user, I want to be able to select what mood I am in when prompted by my pet
 - As a user, I want to be able to view a nice message tailored to my mood
-- As a user, I want to be able to save a birthday message to my saved messages (multiple Xs to Y)
 - As a user, I want to be able to say goodbye to my pet and close the application